900 90 13 14 - We speak your language

 Diet and the immune system: what the science says

-The immune system is the body’s natural defense against pathogens, and its proper functioning is essential for maintaining health and preventing disease.
-We’ve often heard that what we eat affects our health, but to what extent does diet influence the effectiveness of our immune defenses?
+The immune system is the body's natural defense against pathogens, and its proper functioning is essential for maintaining health and preventing disease.
+We've often heard that what we eat affects our health, but to what extent does diet influence the effectiveness of our immune defenses?
 In recent decades, a growing number of scientific studies have begun to unravel the complex relationship between diet and immune function.
-This article aims to explore the most recent scientific evidence linking a balanced diet, rich in specific nutrients, with an improvement in immune response.
-From the importance of vitamins and minerals to the role of probiotics and prebiotics, we will analyze how proper nutrition can serve as a basic pillar to strengthen our defenses.
-As we advance this research, let's commit to understanding how small changes in our diet can result in significant benefits for our immune health.
+This article aims to explore the most recent scientific evidence linking A balanced diet, rich in specific nutrients, with an improved immune response.
+From the importance of vitamins and minerals to the role of probiotics and prebiotics, we'll explore how proper nutrition can serve as a foundation for strengthening our defenses.
+As we advance this research, let's commit to understanding how small changes in our diet can lead to significant benefits for our immune health.

 Table of contents